huntdatacenter/docs/docs/administer-science/service-desk/lab-orders.md

 ### New lab

-Click the button below to order a new lab.
+We are happy to see your science fly! 🚀 Click the button below to order a new lab in HUNT Cloud.

 <SDButton form="request_new_lab" />

-* **Who can order:** Lab leaders.
+* **Who can order:** Anyone affiliated with an organization that holds active organizational agreements with HUNT Cloud.
+[Contact us](/contact) to ask if your organization is active or [request organizational access](/administer-science/service-desk/organizational-orders#request-organizational-access-to-hunt-cloud).
-* **Required attachment**: [A signed lab order](/administer-science/agreements/downloads#lab-order) that includes invoice information, information on storage volume sizes and machine type for the home machine (see below).
+* **Required attachment**: [A signed lab order](/administer-science/agreements/downloads#lab-order) that includes invoice information.
+Information on storage volume sizes and the machine type for your home machine in the order text (see below).
+* **Expected response time:** Days.
 * **Expected delivery time:** One week.
 * **Next step**: [Add your first lab users](/administer-science/service-desk/lab-orders.html#add-a-new-lab-user).
 * **Cost:** One lab subscription with attached compute and storage costs as specified in the [Services specifications](/administer-science/services/specifications) and [Price list](/administer-science/prices/pricelist).